nguyenhphilip/camino/content/posts/santiago.md

 ## <center> ... </center>

 A strange thing happened.
 10 kilometers from Santiago, while walking along a sidewalk, I was either hallucinating or vividly imagining the presence of every person I had met on the Camino.
 Matilde and Franca were tiptoeing across the fence to my left, as if on a tightrope.
-Closer to me was S, Jim, and Kathy.
-M was to my right.
+Closer to me was Stepan, Jim, and Kathy.
+Marieke was to my right.
 Everyone else was behind me, walking in silence.
 I realize that I have walked in solitude, but never have I been alone.
 The people, they have found a permanent place within my heart.

 ## <center> ... </center>